To view our range of compensator tuning components please visit https://www.tillix.com.au/product-category/fuel-pump-components/

 Supplies pressure to the injectors at the correct time, to allow them to fire when needed.

 It does this through the compression of the fuel inside by using interference fit components that shrink in size as the pump rotates, forcing fuel through certain passages which increases the pressure the fuel is under.

 Injectors have what is called a ‘Crack Pressure’.
 This is the pressure that the fuel forces the needle/pintle off its seat, and allows fuel to flow through the tip of the injector.

 As the pump continues through its revolution, the provided pressure decreases and the injector will return to a closed state.

 We can reduce or increase this tension by adjusting the size of the shim that is underneath the spring.
-Thicker shims mean more tension, thinner shims mean less tension.
+Thicker shims mean more tension and thinner shims mean less tension.

 If we lower the pressure they open at we effectively advance the timing of the injector firing sequence, if we increase it we effectively retard the timing of the injector firing sequence.

 This is an important consideration when getting the injectors re-conditioned, especially if higher pressures are recommended by the shop performing the work for you.

 Different cars are built around different injector opening pressures.
 It is important to have these checked/reset every 90,000km to 100,000km due to the spring losing tension over a period of time.